 multibuffer-support:truelabel to the newly added node.
 For more information, see Manage node labels.

-- Add the following content to the YAML configuration of the ASM gateway.
+- Add the following content to the YAML file of the ingress gateway.
 For more information, see Modify an ingress gateway service.

 After you add the node affinity, the ingress gateway pod is scheduled to the newly-added node that supports Multi-Buffer.

 affinity: nodeAffinity: preferredDuringSchedulingIgnoredDuringExecution: - preference: matchExpressions: - key: feature.node.kubernetes.io/mb-feature-enabled operator: In values: - 'true' weight: 1

 - Enable Multi-Buffer for the ASM instance.
 For more information, see the Enable Multi-Buffer for an ASM instance section.

 After you enable Multi-Buffer for the ASM instance, the newly-added node can use Multi-Buffer to accelerate TLS processing.